Iranian leader visits Indonesia to deepen economic ties amid global geopolitical challenges - ExBulletin

 The many documents we signed today show the willingness of the two countries to develop relations in all situations despite threats and sanctions from enemies, Raisi said.

-The two leaders said they also discussed heightened geopolitical tensions in many parts of the world and agreed to continue their support for Palestinians and the education of women and children. humanitarian aid in Afghanistan.
+The two leaders said they also discussed heightened geopolitical tensions in many parts of the world and agreed to continue their support for Palestinians, women’s education and humanitarian aid in Afghanistan.

-In February, Raisi met with Chinese President Xi Jinping to seek further cooperation after a September meeting in Uzbekistan when Xi stressed China’s support for Iran.
+In February, Raisi met with Chinese President Xi Jinping to seek further cooperation following a September meeting in Uzbekistan when Xi stressed China’s support for Iran.

 China and Iran have sought to project themselves alongside Russia as a counterweight to American power.

-washington has accused Iran of selling hundreds of attack drones to Russia for its war in Ukraine and sanctioned the leaders of an Iranian drone manufacturer.
+Washington has accused Iran of selling hundreds of attack drones to Russia for its war in Ukraine and sanctioned the executives of an Iranian drone maker.

 Widodos’ last trip to Iran was in 2016, while Iran’s last official state visit was in 2015, when then-President Hassan Rohani attended the 50th commemoration of the Asia-Pacific Conference.
 Africa in the city of Bandung.